Littled2/html-ajax/README.md

 </div>

 <button
-    ajax-update = "listenerName"
+    ajax-event = "listenerName"
     ajax-trigger = "mouseover"
 >
 Refresh
 </button>
 ```
-*When the cursor hovers over the button, every element with ajax-listener set to the same string as ajax-update will repeat its AJAX request, refreshing its content.*
+*When the cursor hovers over the button, every element with ajax-listener set to the same string as ajax-event will repeat its AJAX request, refreshing its content.*

 <br>

-### POST Requests
+### 2. POST Requests

 <hr>